5310/discord-bot-castform/README.md

 The locations are configured in the `location.json` file.

-It should be pretty self-explanatory from the default config for Kolkata: An object where the keys are shorthand names for the weather supercells you want to query, with longer names defined within the value object alongside the essential AccuWeather location ID.
+It should be pretty self-explanatory from the placeholder config for Kolkata: An object where the keys are shorthand names for the weather supercells you want to query, with longer names defined within the value object alongside the essential AccuWeather location ID, API Key, timezone, when to pull forecasts every hour, and an optional custom model name.

 You can get the AccuWeather location ID for your location by simply visiting your desired area from a browser and copying the id, like so:

 ```
 https://www.accuweather.com/en/in/kolkata/206690/weather-forecast/206690